Technologicat/mcpyrate/quasiquotes.md

 Here *macro definition site* and *macro use site* refer to those sites for the macro in whose implementation `q` is used to construct (part of) the output AST.

+The AST for the quoted code becomes fully available at the run time of the use site of `q`, i.e. when your macro reaches run time.

 ### `q`: quasiquote